home-assistant/home-assistant.io/source/_integrations/icloud.markdown

 Menu: *Configuration* -> *Integrations*.
 Search for "iCloud", add your credentials, click submit.

-If you add the integration for the first time for an account:
+If you add the integration for the first time for an account, and two-factor authentication is enabled:
-1. Choose a trusted device from the list and submit.
+1. After clicking submit, you will receive a verification code on your trusted iCloud devices.
-2. It will send you a text message on your trusted device, add the received code to the next form and submit (if you missed the right code, you will be back to the previous step, and retry).
+2. Press Allow on your device, and enter the 6 digit code in Home Assistant.
+Finally, click Submit.
-3. You are done!
+2. You are done!

 If you already added the integration before, you are done!